-In all honesty, it’s difficult to put a price tag as it depends on your budget and goals you’ve set for your business.
+But in all honesty, it’s difficult to put a price tag on a website as it depends on your budget and the goals you’ve set for your business.

 That said, in this article, we’ll show you how much does it cost to build a website from scratch and which tools you can use to stay on budget, while still making room for growth.

 We’ve broken the article into the following sections since it’s a lengthy read, so you can jump ahead if you want.
 Let’s dive right in!